www.scantips.com

 EV is important because a one stop change, which is 2x intensity, is called 1 EV (Exposure Value, more here).
 Or also a 1/2× intensity relationship, which is -1 EV.
 EV is the powers of 2 relationship of a light intensity ratio.
 I am very far from a math teacher, but here's my try about basics:

 EV involves logarithms.
-I assume we have all seen logarithms in high school math.
-Logarithms were an extremely important tool in history before computers, because manual multiplication and division of big difficult numbers could be instead done by adding or subtracting logarithms (which is also the basis of slide rules, which are fast, but slide rules typically only offer only maybe 3 significant digits of precision).
-Logarithm tables are just lists of numbers with their exponents of the base which correspond to the value (typically 8 significant digits).
+Times may have changed now, but perhaps we have seen logarithms in high school math.
+Logarithms were an extremely important tool in history before computers, because manual multiplication and division of big difficult numbers could be instead be easier done by adding or subtracting logarithms (which is also the basis of slide rules, which are fast, but slide rules typically only offer only maybe 3 significant digits of precision).
+Logarithm tables are just lists of numbers with their exponents of the base which correspond to the value (often 8 significant digits).
 The same log table is also used for look up of antilogs (the values corresponding to the logs).
-Calculators do this job today (not the basic 4 function models, but the "scientific" models do, and also the Windows CALC app and Javascript, etc).

 What is a logarithm?

-The definition of logarithm is that it is the exponent representing the power to which a fixed number (the base, like 10 or 2 or e) must be raised to produce a given number.
+The definition of logarithm is that it is the exponent representing the power to which a fixed number (the base, like 10 or 2 or e) must be ²raised to produce a given number.

 log10(8) = 0.90309, the logarithm of 8